esgv/unixway/man/1_utils/1_system.md

 ### truncate ###

 Shrink or extend the size of a file.
 Extended bytes are filled with zeros.

-[code]
     truncate [OPTION]...
 [FILE]...

     -s, --size=SIZE             size to truncate or extend to